 Country info and advice - Australia

-The following comments are from teachers who have worked, or are currently working, in Australia.
-If you are a teacher and have some advice about Australia, please share here.
+The following comments are from English teachers who have worked, or are currently teaching English in Australia.
+If you are an English teacher and have some advice to share about Australia, please post here.

 Australia is a kind of "frontier" place to visit, so if you want to come and teach English here, it